dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

 want `@foo . bar(4) ;` to be ambiguous.
 If we ever allow metadata on expressions, we have bigger issues.)_

-A primary expression *can* follow a `?` in a conditional expression, `{e1 ? . id : e2}`.
+A primary expression *can* follow a `?` in a conditional expression, as in `{e1 ? . id : e2}`.
 This is not ambiguous with `e1?.id` since we parse `?.` as a single token, and will keep doing so.
 It does mean that `{e1?.id:e2}` and `{e1? .id:e2}` will now both be valid and have different meanings, where the